 Our Top Picks

 The MaryRuth's Vegan Kids Multivitamin Gummies are vegan-friendly multiple vitamins that taste as good as they smell.
 These vitamins require a 2 per day dose and are yellow and orange-ish in color.
 The vitamins aren't sticky, are easy to dispense, and never stick together.
-Our kid testers enjoyed the taste and remarked on how much they were like candy.
-We like how easy they are to use and that kids took the vitamins without a fight.
+Our kid testers enjoyed the taste and remarked how much they were like candy.
+We like how easy they are to use and that kids took the vitamins without fighting.
 One bottle should last a single child for a month if taken daily.
 These vitamins have organic ingredients that are non-GMO and sugar-free.

 MaryRuth's are sort of hard and not as chewy as a traditional gummy.
 This feature means the texture is strange if you expect a gummy type of candy.
-However, we feel confident kids will easily get used to the texture once after a handful of doses.
+However, we feel confident kids will quickly get used to the texture once after a handful of doses.
 Overall, we love this high-quality vitamin, and our kid testers indicate it is their favorite of the group.

 The L'il Critters Gummy Vites is a budget-friendly vitamin that comes in a bottle of 190 gummies which would last a single child about 90 days at the recommended dose of 2 a day.
 These vitamins smell like fruit and have a very gummy texture, at times sticking together in the way gummy candy does.
 Kids liked the texture and taste of these vitamins, remarking they could eat the whole bottle (keep them out of the reach of children).